Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it conveys the idea that close or frequent association with someone, or something can lead to a lack of respect.
-The phrase is figurative, as it uses "breeds" to metaphorically signify the development of contempt.
+The idiom is figurative, as it uses "breeds" to metaphorically signify the development of contempt.

 Origin: